 Conclusion

 The linguistic work of Ben-Ze’ev, especially in its syntactic parts, is based to a large extent on an adaptation of the contemporary German model.
 The time-modus system as sketched in TLI is a distinctive example of this, as the terminological infrastructure of this subject in TLI closely parallels its German counterpart, with only slight changes entailed in the basic differences between the languages.
-On the one hand, the new categories directed Ben-Ze’ev’s attention to innovative distinctions relevant to Hebrew grammar (such as the use of Qatal forms to express future perfect), in addition other new observations based on his own linguistic investigations (such as the volitive sense of the cohortative forms).
+On the one hand, the new categories directed Ben-Ze’ev’s attention to innovative distinctions relevant to Hebrew grammar (such as the use of Qatal forms to express future perfect), in addition to other new observations based on his own linguistic investigations (such as the volitive sense of the cohortative forms).
 On the other hand, Ben-Ze’ev presents a partially superfluous categorization that has no real expression in Hebrew grammar and might cause difficulties and confusion for his readers.

 It seems that the fact Ben-Ze’ev so closely followed the German model is primarily a result of the nature of his linguistic education, which was probably attained through the study of German grammar.
-His linguistic work aimed, to a large extent, at elaborating the description of Hebrew grammar according to the linguistics of his time, and adopting the framework and terminology of German linguistics was the way that he was able to fulfill this aspiration.
+His linguistic work aimed, to a large extent, at elaborating the description of Hebrew grammar according to the most advanced linguistics of his time, and adopting the framework and terminology of German linguistics was the way that he was able to fulfill this aspiration.
 However, it is reasonable to assume that the constraint of his linguistic training was not the only reason behind this decision.
 The Maskilic cultural approach typically regarded German culture as an ultimate model, such that imitating many of its features could advance Jewish society in many areas.
 It is likely that the scholarly work of Ben-Ze’ev, who undoubtedly held such a view of German culture, reflects this attitude as well, and that this is another reason for his following its linguistic system.